aeriie/spotify-playlist-updater/README.md

 # Spotify Playlist Updater

-#### A Python script to update Spotify Playlist data every 5 minutes.
+#### A Python script to update Spotify Playlist data using timed intervals.

 ## Description